canjs/can-route-pushstate/can-route-pushstate.md

 route("contacts/{username}");
 route("books/{genre}/{author}");

-route.ready(); // Initializes can-route
+route.start(); // Initializes can-route
 ```

-Do not forget to [can-route.ready initialize] can-route after creating all routes, do it by calling `route.ready()`.
+Do not forget to [can-route.start initialize] can-route after creating all routes, do it by calling `route.start()`.

 List of defined routes is contained in `route.routes`, you can examine current route state by calling: